NNPDF/apfelcomb/README.md

 If you have made a modification to the apfelcomb.db database, once you are happy with it you *must* export it to the plain-text dump file at `db/apfelcomb.dat`.
 This file must then be committed.
 It is important to note that the binary sqlite database is not stored in the repository.

-### Compound files and C-factors

-If your new dataset is a compound observable (that is, theory predictions are a function of more than one FK-product) then you should write a corresponding COMPOUND file as described in the data specifications at `nnpdfcpp/data/doc/`.
-This compound file should be stored in the APFELcomb repository under the `compound` directory.

-C-factors should be in the format once again specified in `nnpdfcpp/data/doc/`, and stored in the nnpdfcpp repo under the `nnpdfcpp/data/N*LOCFAC/` directory.

 ## Helper scripts